JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 ![Delta Sharing Architecture in ADB](/images/2024-01-19-data-sharing-automation/delta-sharing-architecture.png)

-Oracle Autonomous Database Serverless supports creation and management of data shares and recipients.
+Oracle Autonomous Database supports creation and management of data shares and recipients.
 It also contains an implementation of the Delta Sharing server, that receives requests from Delta Sharing clients, authenticates and authorizes the requests, and generates short-term pre-authenticated requests (PARs) to reach the shared data.
 Data is stored in OCI Object Storage, which is directly accessed by clients via PARs.

+Note the Delta Sharing support is currently available with Autonomous Database Serverless.
+It is not yet available with Autonomous Database on Dedicated Exadata Infrastructure.

 ## Terms